Table of Contents

 - Banks and financial institutions, which are Ripple’s biggest users, have started developing their own cryptocurrencies for international payments.

 Bitcoin Cash (BCH)As the name suggests, Bitcoin Cash has been forked from Bitcoin itself in 2016.
 When the developer community of Bitcoin could not come to an agreement regarding the changes required in Bitcoin’s code, it was forked into BCH.
 Note: A fork is when a cryptocurrency is split into two.
 Parent cryptocurrencies retain their features while the child cryptocurrency undergoes technological improvements.
-The purpose of creating BCH was to solve some of the existing problems of Bitcoin, especially regarding scalability and transaction fees.
-Pros of Bitcoin Cash

 - Bitcoin Cash transactions are faster than Bitcoin transactions because of the increase in block size to 8MB as compared to the 1MB of Bitcoin.